Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 }
 ```

+## Creating an FBX Prefab Variant

-With the API it is also possible to convert a GameObject hierarchy to an [FBX Prefab Variant](prefabs.md).
+You can convert a GameObject hierarchy to an [FBX Prefab Variant](../manual/prefabs.html) using the API.

 This will export the hierarchy to an FBX and then convert the exported FBX's Model Prefab into a Prefab Variant while maintaining the components from the original hierarchy.